Using the OpenID Connect Hybrid Flow

 Authorization Endpoint

-Browser redirects to the Authorize endpoint of the OAuth Server.
+Browser redirects to the authorization endpoint at the Token Service of the Authorization Server.

-If the user isn’t authenticated the OAuth Server redirect to the Authentication Service.
+If the user is not yet authenticated, the Token Service redirects to the Authentication Service.

-The User authenticates, and is redirected back to the OAuth Server.
+The User authenticates, and is redirected back to the Token Service.

-The OAuth Server redirects back to the client with appropriate parameters in the response, based on the value of the
+The Authorization Server redirects back to the client with appropriate parameters in the response, based on the value of the

 response_type